wrodie/mixer-card/README.md

 This card provides a series of vertical 'faders', each reflecting a 'channel' that allows you to control the audio volume of a number of audio sources.

 Each fader has three elements
- - A Fader - giving the current set volumne for the channel
+ - A Fader - giving the current set volume for the channel
  - A Display element - giving the current volume.
  - An Active/Mute button - Allow you to mute the channel

+## Compatibility
+A fader to be controlled is expected to be a `number` entity with values ranging from 0-1.
+It does not currently support volume for media players (but on the TODO list).

 ## Options